 - Vessel: Aron of Svendborg

-This voyage is a traditional, hands-on sailing experience, perfect for those wanting to experience the magic of sailing with such a beautifully kept historic vessel.
+The harbour of Svendborg is port that Aron has called home since she was built in 1906!
+This voyage is a traditional, hands-on sailing holiday, perfect for beginners and those wanting to experience the magic of sailing with beautifully kept historic vessels.

 - Traditional Wooden boat